usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 -----------------------------

-To specify a high-priority order, the ``priority`` field is set to ``true`` in the order description. :numref:`high-priority-order-yaml` shows a high-priority order for order ``MMB30H57`` and a regular-priority order for order ``MMB30H58``.
+To specify a high-priority order, the :yaml:`priority` field is set to :yaml:`true` in the order description. :numref:`high-priority-order-yaml` shows a high-priority order for order :yaml:`MMB30H57` and a regular-priority order for order :yaml:`'MMB30H58'`.

 .. code-block:: yaml
-  :caption: Example of a high-priority order for order MMB30H57.
+  :caption: Example of a high-priority order for order :yaml:`'MMB30H58'`.
   :name: high-priority-order-yaml

   orders: